difio/difio-openshift-nodejs/README.md

 - Create your Node.js application in OpenShift

-- Add a dependency in your application's package.json file
+- Add a dependency to your application.
+In `deplist.txt` add the following line:

+        monupco-openshift-nodejs

+- If your application has a `package.json` file list the dependency there as well:

         ...
         "dependencies": {